Strategic Public Relations and Communication Management

 Course content

-This course gives you the chance to design, implement and evaluate public relations campaigns – helping you to develop the practical and analytical skills you'll need for a successful career in strategic communications.
-You’ll develop a critical appreciation of the role of public relations in society, as well as key analytical and professional skills.
-You’ll also gain a solid understanding of the theory behind public relations, and have many opportunities to put this theory into practice.
+Our Public Relations and Strategic Communication course gives you the chance to develop a critical appreciation of the role of public relations in contemporary societies, as well as key analytical, management and communication skills you'll need for a successful career in communications and public relations.
+You’ll gain a solid understanding of the theory behind public relations and strategic communications, and have many opportunities to apply this theory to everyday communications and public relations practice.

-By the end of your studies, you’ll have the necessary skills to work at managerial level in public relations.
-You’ll be able to analyse environments, issues, organisational cultures and relationships – as well as set objectives, and design and implement public relations strategies.
+By the end of your studies, you’ll have the necessary skills to work at a managerial level in public relations.
+You’ll be able to analyse environments, issues, organisational cultures and relationships – as well as set objectives, and design and implement public relations and communication strategies.

-We’re continually updating this well-established course in line with new advances, including how communication campaigns may successfully integrate digital media.
-Field trips and guest lectures offer opportunities to discuss strategic communication issues with leading practitioners.
+We’re continually updating this well-established course in line with new advances in theory and practice, including how communication campaigns successfully integrate digital media.
+Field trips and guest lectures offer opportunities to discuss strategic communication issues with leading practitioners and scholars.
 These also give you networking opportunities and an understanding of current best practice.
-The course is recognised by the Chartered Institute of Public Relations.

 Qualification, course duration and attendance options